-“What in the name of Alia Izetbjegovitch are doing out here this early, Bob?”
+“What in the name of Alia Izetbjegovitch are you doing out here this early, Bob?”

 “PT; morning dirty dozen, Geo.”
-Bob had stopped to chit-chat, as he wasn’t more than 50 meters from the compound entrance to our safe house, the starting point of his run.
+Bob had stopped to chit-chat, as he wasn’t more than 50 meters from the compound’s entrance to our safe house, the starting point of his run.

-“Tell me something good, Geo,” Bob panted from his post-run posture, bent forward with his hands on his knees, sucking in all available oxygen molecules from a fifty foot radius.
+“Tell me something good, Geo,” Bob panted from his post-run posture, bent forward with his hands on his knees, sucking in all available oxygen molecules in a 50-foot radius.
 “Jesus Louisus H. Christ, Bob… I’m going to have to back away from you a little so I can breathe too!”

 Through his stretched and sweat-wet T-shirt I could see the distinct outline of his 1911 gat fixed to his lumbar.
 Bob was not foolish enough to try to work without a net.
-Bob always had his shit in a row, and his ducks together, so to mix.
+Bob always had his shit in a row, and his ducks together, so that they could mix.